walking-octopus/whats-ut/README.md

 # WhatsUT

-A native WhatsApp client written with love in Go.
+A native WhatsApp client for Ubuntu Touch written in Go.

 ## License

-Copyright (C) 2022  JohnDoe
+Copyright (C) 2022  walking-octopus

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 3, as published by the Free Software Foundation.